Candy Cabs: Episodes

 The first series consisted of three episodes with the first episode broadcast on 5 April and last on 19 April 2011.

-In June 2011 the BBC reported that they had decided not to commission Candy Cabs for a second series.
+Broadcast and reception

 The three-part comedy drama, written by Elliott Hope and Johanne McAndrew, aired in April on BBC One.
 Although it launched well with 6.7 million viewers the following two episodes saw big drops in rating levels.
 It received generally poor reviews from critics, with many complaining that the series appeared to be plagiarised from the 1963 British Carry On film Carry On Cabby.

+In June 2011 the BBC announced that they had decided not to commission Candy Cabs for a second series.